Maagh Advertising and Marketing Services Ltd to consider Bonus Issue and Stock Split | www.lokmattimes.com

 Business Highlights:-

-- Company launched Rs.
-9.2 crore public issue in Sept 2022 to fund its expansion plans
+* The company launched Rs 9.2 crore public issue in Sept 2022 to fund its expansion plans

 Sharing more details, Managing Director of the company, said "Company has reported excellent numbers for H1FY24.
 We feel proud to inform all our stakeholders that the company is progressing well on its long-term growth roadmap.
 Company is growing strength to strength, delivering robust operational and financial performance maintaining healthy growth in revenue, margins and profitability.
 We expect the growth momentum to continue and expect to get further boost in coming years."